pjmolina/toolbelt/Readme.md

     $ createdb toolbelt
     $ cat toolbelt.sql | psql toolbelt

+# Publishing Updates

+To publish a new version of Foreman or the Heroku client, simply update the git submodule under the `components/` directory and initiate a build of the `toolbelt-build` job in Jenkins.
+Note that the version of the Toolbelt is locked to the version of the Heroku client;
+it is currently impossible to cut a new release of the Toolbelt without a corresponding bump to the Heroku client version number.

 # Packaging

 First pull in the dependencies with bundler, then pull in the